cborchert/cborchertblog/src/content/published/2019/04-April/04-08-2019__array-find-vs-array-filter/04-08-2019__array-find-vs-array-filter.md

 console.log(value)
 ```

-The difference between this solution and the `filter` solution is slight but we're able to get rid of the useless `[0]`s and the problems that come with it.
+The difference between this solution and the `filter` solution is slight but we're able to get rid of the useless `[0]`'s and the problems that come with them.
 As a result, our code is more readable and more robust.

-## Wrap up

-So in the end, who's the winner?
-For me, the obvious answer is "not Array.prototype.filter."
-The filter method is super useful, but it is also meant for situations when we're expecting more than one result or for the result to be returned as an array.
-In our case, it is simply the wrong tool, and we end up spending mental energy, processing time, and characters to bend the tool to our uses.

-That said, in this specific example, I'd say, with a big caveat, that the most fitting solution is actually the classic for loop.
-I say this because:

-- it is absolutely clear what is going on in the code
-- we don't need to allocate an arrow function to memory, so why do it?
-- we are in control, using `break` of just how much code to run
-- the job that is called for doesn't require anything more than a for loop, and I'm not certain, but I'm pretty sure a for loop is more efficient than an array method

-Of course, I said that there's a caveat, and there are in fact several reasons to use Array.prototype.find.
-Consider the following:

-1. The "new" array methods like find, filter, map, some, and any are self documenting.
-When I see `colors.find` I know what to expect without a comment: we'll be picking out a single entry from our array.
-When I see `for (let i = 0; i < colors.length; i++)`, however, I only know that we'll be looping over the array.

-2. The given code is a "toy" example.
-As soon as the operation gets more complicated, our code is likely to blow up.

-3. The array methods reinforce immutability.
-It's a lot harder to write code that accidentally changes your array as you loop over it.

-4. The array methods are built to stack on each other.
-Imagine that you had to sort the array each entry's `value` before you got the first matching entry.
-In that case, tacking on a `.sort` before the `.find` would keep our code concise and readable.
-(See point 2 above.)

-All things told, `.find` is the best option, especially if we're dealing with real code.

 ## Wrap up